-Many businesses — probably the majority of LivePlan users — don't have any inventory, because they just offer services.
-For example, an attorney's office doesn't have any raw materials or completed goods in stock, the way that a furniture manufacturer would.
+Many businesses don't have any inventory, because they only offer services.
+For example, an attorney's office doesn't have any raw materials or completed goods in stock.
 They just do the work and then bill for their time.

-- To change your inventory settings, click on the Forecast tab, and then More.. > Cash Flow Assumptions:
+- To activate inventory management, click on the Forecast tab, and then Cash Flow Assumptions:

 - Move the Inventory switch to the ON position:

 Note: If your company doesn't have inventory, leave the inventory setting OFF.